Frinkel/cross/readme.md

 ## Roadmap

 The following are plans I have for the possible future for this application:
+* Automate overwriting account entries
+* Add IFTTT support via Maker Webhooks (possibly?
+Character limits may make that difficult)
 * Figure out/fix OAuth2 integration with Hubzilla so I can stop using basic web auth
 * Attempt to plea with Twitter for a developer account and add Twitter support
-* Automate overwriting account entries
-* Add IFTTT support via Maker Webhooks
-* Possibly make GUIs for the authentication handlers?
+* Make GUIs for the authentication handlers?
+* Port this to Android and maybe even iOS if doable - either would be a challenge
+* Add image attachment support
+* Add support for Mastodon-specific and Hubzilla-specific post capabilities
-* Possibly make this a webapp, store account entries in relational database instead of flat file
+* Make this a webapp, store account entries in relational database instead of flat file

 <!-- LICENSE -->
 ## License
+Currently not decided on a license at this exact moment, mainly because I haven't quite done the research on it just yet!
+Will get that fixed soon, however!

 <!-- CONTACT -->